 February 2, 2018 - In tandem with LSST’s construction on Cerro Pachón, a smaller telescope will soon be assembled on nearby calibration hill, a short distance away from the main LSST Facility.
-LSST’s 1.2-meter Auxiliary Telescope will measure atmospheric transmission, which refers to how directly light is transmitting through the Earth’s atmosphere in a given spot, as opposed to being absorbed or scattered.
+LSST’s 1.2-meter Auxiliary Telescope, a gift from Edgar Smith, will measure atmospheric transmission, which refers to how directly light is transmitting through the Earth’s atmosphere in a given spot, as opposed to being absorbed or scattered.
 Because the presence of certain molecules and particles in the atmosphere will change the color of light detected by the LSST telescope, data collected by the Auxiliary Telescope, as it mirrors the nightly movements of LSST, will inform the catalog corrections that need to be made to LSST data in order to render it more accurate.

 Elements in the atmosphere that affect how light is detected by a ground based telescope like LSST include water, oxygen, and ozone, as well as aerosols like sea salt, dust from volcanoes, and smoke from forest fires.
 The presence and quantity of these elements varies from night to night, so the Auxiliary Telescope will provide this important complementary data for LSST throughout survey operations.
 According to Calibration Hardware Scientist Patrick Ingraham, “Having a dedicated auxiliary telescope supporting the main telescope is somewhat unique, and it will increase the quality of data produced by LSST.”